Written by Michael Israel, COO for the Service Council. Sponsored by Help Lightning.

 This summary report provides preliminary highlights of the state of the market for AR adoption in Field Service.
 It also includes an analysis of how that has evolved since the original 2017 survey.
 And, finally, a suggestion about how that evolution is likely to continue over the next two years.

-Join our free webinar– October 12, 2021 at 1:00 PM ET.
+Join our free webinar – date and time TBD.
 Get a full readout on the final state of the market report.
 All participants in the live will also receive a free copy of the report.

 Augmented Reality (AR) technology was first developed by the US Air Force Research Laboratory in the early 1990’s.
 The concept was to overlay virtual visual information on a real-world workspace to help improve human performance in the execution of a task.
 Since that early development effort, AR has been adopted by multiple industries, including communications, education, entertainment, and medicine.1